01 of 09

 Installation: Difficult or Not?

-No. Once you find the studs in the wall, you're 75% done.
+Surprisingly, the microwave will not fall off the wall.
+Once you find the studs in the wall, you're 75 percent done.
 A special metal mounting plate attaches to the stud, and the microwave attaches to the plate.
 It is virtually impossible for the microwave to fall.

 Wiring the Microwave

 This is difficult only if you make it so.
-True, if you buy a hard-wired microwave, you will need intermediate electrical skills to wire it.
-But I recommend buying a plug-in microwave so you don't have to deal with that.
+True, if you buy a hard-wired microwave, you will need intermediate electrical skills to wire it; it's best to buy a plug-in microwave so you don't have to deal with that.

 Deciding Where to Drill Holes for Power and Exhaust